 HUG was created in 1995, and is part of a tradition of excellence in medicine and science dating back hundreds of years.
-The group brings together 10 Geneva public hospitals and 40 outpatient units throughout the canton of Geneva, and together they form the leading Swiss University Hospital.
+The Geneva University Hospitals are the largest university hospital in Switzerland, regrouping the eight public hospitals in Geneva and, since 1 July 2016, two clinics (Joli-Mont and Crans-Montana).
+They also have 30 outpatient clinics throughout the canton of Geneva.

 HUG's work is recognized nationally and internationally in many cutting-edge disciplines: